- The Google SERP is constantly evolving, and the latest changes have serious ramifications for your SEO strategies.

 Two years later, the same page with the same organic rankings got 26,000 fewer sessions.
 That’s more than a 27% decrease!
 That particular SERP is now overwhelmed with advertisements and instant answers from Google.

-As a result, you must spend time on SEO within the SERP itself.
+As a result, you must spend time on SEO within the search engine results pages.
 If you limit your optimization efforts to only your own website then you’ll miss out on key factors that enable you to compete effectively in the Google SERP.

 Is the Google SERP Becoming a Website?